BCYTECH/BCYTECH/README.md

 # About Me
 **` Bryson C.Y (Student)`**

-I'm an undergraduate student passionate in creating new projects one step at a time.
+I'm a recent Computer Science graduate passionate in creating new projects one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 I'm interested in web technologies and love to try new projects.

  <p align="left">
        <a href="https://linkedin.com/in/bryson-cy">